eschweitzer78/gps-design-systems-lwc/README.md

 - sfGpsDs is the folder for code that is reusable across individual design systems supported by this repo and sfdx project; it is now fully packaged with the design systems library below but the directory is kept for clarity and deployment as source code
 - sfGpsDsAuNsw is the folder for code and assets pertaining to the Design System of New South Wales, Australia; check the [documentation web site](https://nswds.dsforce.dev)
 - sfGpsDsAuNswS is the folder for code and assets pertaining to the specific Design System of Service NSW, New South Wales, Australia; check the [documentation website](https://nsws.dsforce.dev)
-- sfGpsDsAuVic is the folder for code and assets to the Design System of Victoria, Australia aka Ripple v1 (pilot, no production without prior consultation); check the [documentation website](https://vic.dsforce.dev)
+- sfGpsDsAuVic is the folder for code and assets to the Design System of Victoria, Australia aka Ripple v1 (pilot, no production without prior consultation); check the [documentation website](https://vic.dsforce.dev) and know that we are investigating the support of Ripple v2
 - sfGpsDsUkGov is the folder for code and assets to the Design System of the United Kingdom (pilot, no production without prior consultation); check the [documentation website](https://uk.dsforce.dev)

 **Important note for existing users of the libraries**: we used to require to install a base package and then a package for you design system of choice.
 We are dropping this